 She had a lifelong love of animals.

 In 1822, Marie-Rosalie Bonheur, later known as Rosa Bonheur, was born in Bordeaux, France.
-She grew up in a creative household comprising a mother who taught piano, a father who painted portraits and landscapes, and siblings who would later find success as painters and sculptors.
+She grew up in a creative household comprising a mother who taught piano and a father who painted portraits and landscapes.
 As a teenager, her father taught her how to paint, offering his eldest an outlet to explore her passion: animals.

 Bonheur's lifelong love of animals began when she was just a toddler, and her father's lessons fostered it.
 On top of providing live creatures for Bonheur to study, he encouraged her to copy images from books, work from realistic sculptures, and, eventually, copy paintings at the Louvre.
 While these approaches helped her to hone her craft, she preferred to get up close and personal with her subjects.
 “I became an animal painter because I loved to move among animals,” she said.
 “I would study an animal and draw it in the position it took, and when it changed to another position I would draw that.”